Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 How Much Does a Halfway House Cost?

 The cost of residing in a halfway house can vary depending on factors such as location, amenities, and services offered.
 On average, the cost of living in a halfway house ranges around $200 per week.
-However, it's important to note that the cost of living in a halfway house can be covered by some insurance, Medicaid, or other government programs, making it more accessible to individuals seeking transitional support.
+However, it’s important to note that the cost of living in a halfway house can be covered by some insurances, making it more accessible to individuals seeking transitional support.

 Government-funded halfway houses typically have different cost structures compared to privately owned and operated sober living homes.
 In some cases, scholarships or financial assistance options may be available for those who are unable to afford the cost.